zhichengzhu/zhichengzhu.github.io/about.md

 permalink: /about/
 ---

 Hello my name is Zhicheng Zhu.
-I am a geek since childhood.
-Also I am a boring guy.
+I have been a geek since childhood.
+BTW, this is a boring site.
 I don't know why you look at this website.
 But thank you anyway :-)